Archbishop Desmond Tutu and Luke Addison at the PeaceJam conference in Monaco.

 ShelterBox deployment near Bologna, Italy, following a 5.9-magnitude earthquake 20 May.
 Photo by James Edgerley/ShelterBox

 For the over one million people whose lives have been saved the answer is easy: it’s a ShelterBox.
-Founded in Cornwall in the United Kingdom by Rotarian Tom Henderson, this international disaster relief charity delivers emergency shelter including a 10 person tent, blankets, cooking utensils, water storage and purification and other essential life saving equipment all wrapped in a big green box.
+Founded in Cornwall in the United Kingdom, this international disaster relief charity delivers emergency shelter including a 10 person tent, blankets, cooking utensils, water storage and purification and other essential life saving equipment all wrapped in a big green box.
 Continue reading

 You can never get enough books in the hands of children, says country music legend Dolly Parton.